 1 Execution site(s)

-Staryye Dorogi is a small city and district center, situated 100 km south of Minsk.
+Staryye Dorogi is a small town and district center, situated 100 km south of Minsk.
 In 1939, there were more than 1000 Jews living there, making up 28% of the total population.
 There were 2 synagogues and several Jewish schools.